Research Mode (Cafes)

 • Combine sources — search the web, find papers, scrape articles, then curate the best bits on your Tray

-• Ask AI on anything — the Ask AI button works on every saved source, so you can re-analyze content with different questions
+• Analyze anything — the Analyze source button works on every saved source, so you can re-analyze content with different questions; or highlight any snippet and use the popover's Ask AI for a quick chat about just that part

 • Multi-select presets — when analyzing YouTube or URLs, select multiple presets (Summarize + Key Points) to get several analyses at once